Round Valley Settler Massacres of 1856–1859

 The Round Valley Settler Massacres of 1856–1859 were a series of massacres committed by early white settlers of California with cooperation and funding from the government of California and the support of prominent Californians against the Yuki people of Round Valley, Mendocino County, California.
 More than 1,000 Yuki are estimated to have been killed; many others were enslaved and only 300 survived.
 The intent of the massacres was to exterminate the Yuki and gain control of the land they inhabited.
-U.S. Army soldiers deployed to the valley stopped most of the killings and in 1862 the California legislature revoked a law which permitted the kidnapping and enslavement of Native Americans in the state.
+U.S. Army soldiers deployed to the valley stopped further killings.
+In 1862, the California legislature revoked a law which permitted the kidnapping and enslavement of Native Americans in the state.

 History

 Background

 White immigrants flooded into Northern California in 1848 due to the California Gold Rush, increasing the settler population of California from 13,000 to well over 300,000 in little more than a decade.
 The sudden influx of miners and settlers on top of the nearly 300,000 Native Americans living in the area strained space and resources.

 On April 22, 1850, the fledgling California state legislature passed the Act for the Government and Protection of Indians, legalizing the kidnapping and forced servitude of Indians by White settlers.
-In 1851, the civilian governor of California declared, "That a war of extermination will continue to be waged … until the Indian race becomes extinct, must be expected."
+In 1851, the civilian governor of California, Peter Hardeman Burnett, declared, "That a war of extermination will continue to be waged … until the Indian race becomes extinct, must be expected."
 This expectation soon found its way into law.
 An 1851 legislative measure not only gave settlers the right to organize lynch mobs to kill Indians, but allowed them to submit their expenses to the government.
-By 1852 the state had authorized over a million dollars in such claims.
+By 1852, the state had authorized over a million dollars in such claims.
 In 1856, a San Francisco Bulletin editorial stated, "Extermination is the quickest and cheapest remedy, and effectually prevents all other difficulties when an outbreak [of Indian violence] occurs."

-In 1854, when the first six White settlers arrived in Round Valley, somewhere between 6,000 and 20,000 Yuki Indians inhabited the valley and its surrounding area.
-Those first six settlers immediately attacked the Yuki without provocation, killing 40 of them (see Asbill Massacre).
+In 1854, when the first six white settlers arrived in Round Valley, somewhere between 6,000 and 20,000 Yuki people inhabited the valley and its surrounding area.
+Those first six settlers immediately attacked the Yuki without provocation, killing 40 of them in the Asbill Massacre.